navyz/scryptography_algorithm/README.md

 To make sure the things is working correctly, I have unitested every pieces of code very carefully.

+This reponsitory covers:
+- Big number processing
+- RSA algorithm
+- SHA1 / SHA256 / SHA512 cypher
+- Base56 / Base64 encode/decode
+- Eliptic Curse (ECC) encrypt, decrypt, sign, verify
+- Bitcoin public/private key generator
+- HMAC SHA256
+- ... and something else
+Code is law, if you are interested in, please download the code and look into it.

 Thing is going on.
 This is just the first step.

 BTW, I build this project in QT IDE.
 If you are familiar with this, life will be easier.